CalvinKrist/FractalRenderer/README.md

 GUI method of changing log options
-Allow server to request log of each client through the NetworkView Make it create the necesarry folders upon first install Add button to export fractal as an image
-Add anti-alliasing and super sampling to rendering
+Allow server to request log of each client through the NetworkView Make it create the necesarry folders upon first install Add anti-alliasing and super sampling to rendering